toothmonsterr/Small-Crimes-Collective/System/WIP/Rewards.md

   - game-master
   - player
 ---
 Sessions give out rewards to both players and GMs.
+Every session will give [[Materials]], XP, and a zenit reward to players.
 The base rewards for the first 4 hours are as follows for each player in a session:

 | Tier      | Material Reward                 | Zenit Reward | XP Reward |
 | --------- | ------------------------------- | ------------ | --------- |